Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Removing the ``torsion'' hypothesis. General --admissible coefficients

 where $K_n$ denotes the kernel $\operatorname{Ker}(S^t\to B_n)$.
-Since $S^t$ is a free $\mathbb{Z}_p$-module of finite rank, so is $K_n$.
+Since $A$ is a PID and $S^t$ is a free $A$-module of finite rank, so is $K_n$.
 We apply the Snake Lemma to this diagram, and see that $K_{n+1}\to K_{n}$ is injective.
-Hence, there is an inequality Denote by $h$ the rank Then, every $K_n$ can be generated by at most $h$ elements over $\mathbb{Z}_p$, hence \textit{a fortiori}, by at most $h$ elements over $S$.
-Also, by taking projective limits in the diagram above we obtain an exact sequence:
+Hence, if we let $h:={\rm rank}_A(K_N)$, we have: Then, every $K_n$ can be generated by at most $h$ elements over $A$, hence \textit{a fortiori}, by at most $h$ elements over $S$.
+Also, by taking projective limits in the diagram above (and noting that all $S$--modules involved are compact and Hausdorff in their $\frak m$--adic topology and all maps between them are continuous) we obtain an exact sequence of $S$--modules: